-Discussions with the day care worker and staff described positive working relationships in which issues and concerns could be freely discussed; staff reported they were confident that they would be listened to.
+Discussions with the manager and staff described positive working relationships in which issues and concerns could be freely discussed; staff reported they were confident that they would be listened to.
 In addition, staff confirmed that they felt supported by management.